junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Read command
 ------------

-The read command allows to check socket handle of the accepted connection.
+The read command allows you to check socket handle of the accepted connection.

 Syntax
 ~~~~~~